We are SK life science,a CNS-focused pharmaceutical company

 Values define us

-SK life science is driven by the needs of healthcare providers, patients, caregivers, and the CNS community—nothing else.
+SK Life Science, Inc. (SKLSI) is driven by the needs of healthcare providers, patients, caregivers, and the CNS community—nothing else.
 From these needs our 6 core values were formed—they are more than words on a page; they are what you can expect from us.

 We believe there is more to life when you connect health with happiness.

 Appreciateand recognize people

 Always do the right thing